centreon/centreon-collect/tests/README.md

 - [x] **AOUTLU1**: an anomaly detection with a perfdata upper than upper limit make a critical state with bbdo 3
 - [x] **BEACK1**: Engine has a critical service.
 An external command is sent to acknowledge it.
 The centreon_storage.acknowledgements table is then updated with this acknowledgement.
 The service is newly set to OK.
 And the acknowledgement in database is deleted from engine but still open on the database.
 - [x] **BEACK2**: Configuration is made with BBDO3.
 Engine has a critical service.
 An external command is sent to acknowledge it.
 The centreon_storage.acknowledgements table is then updated with this acknowledgement.
 The service is newly set to OK.
 And the acknowledgement in database is deleted.
+- [x] **BEACK3**: Engine has a critical service.
+An external command is sent to acknowledge it.
+The centreon_storage.acknowledgements table is then updated with this acknowledgement.
+The acknowledgement is removed and the comment in the comments table has its deletion_time column updated.
+- [x] **BEACK4**: Configuration is made with BBDO3.
+Engine has a critical service.
+An external command is sent to acknowledge it.
+The centreon_storage.acknowledgements table is then updated with this acknowledgement.
+The acknowledgement is removed and the comment in the comments table has its deletion_time column updated.
+- [x] **BEACK5**: Engine has a critical service.
+An external command is sent to acknowledge it ; the acknowledgement is sticky.
+The centreon_storage.acknowledgements table is then updated with this acknowledgement.
+The service is newly set to WARNING.
+And the acknowledgement in database is still there.
+- [x] **BEACK6**: Configuration is made with BBDO3.
+Engine has a critical service.
+An external command is sent to acknowledge it ; the acknowledgement is sticky.
+The centreon_storage.acknowledgements table is then updated with this acknowledgement.
+The service is newly set to WARNING.
+And the acknowledgement in database is still there.
 - [x] **BEATOI11**: external command SEND_CUSTOM_HOST_NOTIFICATION with option_number=1 should work
 - [x] **BEATOI12**: external command SEND_CUSTOM_HOST_NOTIFICATION with option_number>7 should fail
 - [x] **BEATOI13**: external command SCHEDULE SERVICE DOWNTIME with duration<0 should fail